Asklepiad/Non_canonical_start_codons_evolution/data/README.md

 The file `id_lists.json` contains information about the assemblies of bacteria selected for analysis: each bacterium corresponds to a list of assembly IDs that were used in the work.

-Repository `bigcog` contains files that ...
+Repository `bigcog` contains files with lists of COG IDs for each category.